portfolio contact

 Conservatree handy list of Office Paper (Comprehensive list of generic/multi-purpose paper)

-Online Stock Photography:
+Online Stock photography, anyone?

 There are two kinds of online photography available: royalty-free and rights-managed.
 When you purchase a royalty-free image, you can use it anytime you want.
 Rights-managed photos are one-time use, and varies in price (usually more expensive).
 These are the ones I used the most, but just type in your browser "stock photography" and other websites will pop up.